KROA

 KROA (95.7 FM) is a radio station broadcasting a Christian contemporary format.
 Licensed to Grand Island, Nebraska, United States, the station serves the Grand Island-Kearney area.
 The station is currently owned by My Bridge Radio.

 KROA is the flagship station of the "My Bridge Radio" network of Christian radio stations in Nebraska.
-Other full-power stations in the network include KRKR Lincoln, KQIQ Beatrice, KPNY Alliance, KZLW Gretna, KMBV Valentine, KHZY Overton, and KSSH Shubert.
-The range of each station (except KMBV, KSSH, and KQIQ) is also extended via a network of translators.
+Other full-power stations in the network include KRKR Lincoln, KQIQ Beatrice, KPNY Alliance, KZLW Gretna, KMBV Valentine, KHZY Overton, KSSH Shubert, and KXNG Lexington.
+The range of each station (except KMBV, KSSH, KQIQ, and KXNG) is also extended via a network of translators.

 My Bridge Radio also owns 750 KMMJ and 104.7 K284DC in Grand Island, Nebraska, which broadcast in Spanish.